UPPMAX/uppmax_intro_python/docs/evaluation.md

     - In Python, I can write a function with a return value

     Thanks for your feedback.
-    This feedback will be published as-is at the end of Day 1, if and only if there are no personal details (email, address, etc.) in the feedback.
+    This feedback will be published as-is at the end of the day, if and only if there are no personal details (email, address, etc.) in the feedback.
 Do mention the teachers, assistants, etc by name!